Nrconlon/ue4LavaWorldFighting/README.md

 # ue4LavaWorldFighting

 This is Part #1 of my dream project "Entity"
+To play the game, download the Packaged Project at https://github.com/Nrconlon/ue4LavaWorldFighting-Packaged-Project

-The Packaged projecs can be found in https://github.com/Nrconlon/ue4LavaWorldFighting-Packaged-Project All of the assets I used are in Content/Mannequin Almost all of the in game "code" is in ThirdPersonCharacter.
+All of the assets I used are in Content/Mannequin Almost all of the in game "code" is in ThirdPersonCharacter.
 This includes all spells, controlls, and the damage/health system.
 The menu assets can be found in "Multiplayer Setup".
 Animations are from Mixamo.